 How Much Does Hiring Bias Cost Companies?

-The EEOC secured nearly $700 million for over 21,000 discrimination victims in FY 2024 - the highest monetary recovery in its recent history (EEOC FY 2024 Report).
-Hiring bias isn't just an ethical problem.
-It's a financial one that hits companies through lawsuits, turnover, and missed talent.
+Nearly $700 million went to over 21,000 discrimination victims from EEOC enforcement in FY 2024 - the highest monetary recovery in its recent history (EEOC FY 2024 Report).
+Legal exposure extends beyond EEOC enforcement.
+In July 2024, a U.S. federal court became the first to allow AI vendor discrimination claims to proceed.
+The Workday case established that AI screening tool providers can be held directly liable for disparate-impact discrimination, not just the employers using them (EEOC AI Guidance, 2024).
+Hiring bias isn’t just an ethical problem.
+It’s a financial one that hits companies through lawsuits, turnover, and missed talent.

-The business case for reducing bias is straightforward.
-McKinsey's analysis of 1,265 companies across 23 countries found that organizations in the top quartile for both gender and ethnic diversity on executive teams are 39% more likely to financially outperform their bottom-quartile peers (McKinsey, 2023).
+Reducing bias makes clear financial sense.
+Organizations in the top quartile for both gender and ethnic diversity are 39% more likely to outperform their bottom-quartile peers financially, per McKinsey’s analysis of 1,265 companies across 23 countries (McKinsey, 2023).
 That number has climbed steadily from 15% when researchers first measured it in 2015.

 What about the cost of individual bad hires?
-The U.S. Department of Labor estimates a bad hire costs up to 30% of the employee's first-year wages.
+The U.S. Department of Labor estimates a bad hire costs up to 30% of the employee’s first-year wages.
 SHRM estimates the full cost of replacing an employee at one-half to two times their annual salary.
-When bias narrows your talent pool, you're not just risking discrimination claims.
-You're consistently filtering out candidates who might be your strongest performers.
+Narrow your talent pool through bias and you’re not just risking discrimination claims.
+You’re consistently filtering out candidates who might be your strongest performers.

 A 2024 study published in the American Economic Review sent 83,000 fake applications to 97 major U.S. employers.
-The finding?
-White-sounding names received callbacks 9.5% more often than Black-sounding names on average.
+Results showed white-sounding names received callbacks 9.5% more often than Black-sounding names on average.
 At the worst-offending companies, that gap widened to 24% (Kline, Rose & Walters, 2024).
+Researchers who tested AI systems directly - not just human screeners - found the bias was starker still.
+A 2025 Brookings/Stanford-MIT study found AI screeners showed racial bias in 93.7% of tests, with white-associated names preferred at an 85.1% rate versus just 8.6% for Black-associated names.

 Where Does Bias Hide in Your Hiring Process?